LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 (Refresh update once a minute!)

 ## Installation and Upgrade
-The module requires Python 3.7 or above, as it depends on Pythons latest asyncio features for asynchronous/concurrent processing.
+The module requires Python 3.7 and runs smoothly up to and including Python 3.11.
+Data leaks still rarely occur in Python 3.12, we are working on this.

 Anaconda packages are available from Python version 3.8 and higher.